Next: , Previous: , Up: Invoking DIRMNGR [Contents][Index]

 --debug flags

-Set debugging flags.
-This option is only useful for debugging and its behavior may change with a new release.
-All flags are or-ed and may be given in C syntax (e.g. 0x0042) or as a comma separated list of flag names.
+Set debug flags.
+All flags are or-ed and flags may be given in C syntax (e.g., 0x0042) or as a comma separated list of flag names.
 To get a list of all supported flags the single word "help" can be used.
+This option is only useful for debugging and the behavior may change at any time without notice.

 --debug-all